-Vehicle Registration (rego)
+Vehicle Licencing (rego)

 The fee from vehicle licensing (also known as vehicle registration or rego) helps pay for road development and upgrade projects as well as road safety programmes in New Zealand.